willkg/blog/posts/mozilla/input_2015q1.rst

 **Alerts v1**: We added an Alerts API.
 Input collects a variety of feedback-type data.
 After several discussions, we decided that it was a better idea to have alert systems live outside of Input, but push alert events to Input.
-This allows us to develope alert emitting systems faster because they're outside of the Input development process.
+This allows us to develop alert emitting systems faster because they're outside of the Input development process.
 Further, it relaxes implementation details.
 The Alerts API has GET and POST abilities and lets us capture and report on arbitrary